mhavey/marklogic/uml2es/examples/hr/README.md

 - How to map the UML model to a MarkLogic Entity Services model.
 - How to setup a MarkLogic Data Hub to house the human resources data.
 - How to ingest source data into the Data Hub staging database.
 - How to harmonize this source data into the Data Hub final database.
+Harmonization uses the instance conversion module that Entity Services generates.
 Data in the final database conforms to the UML model.
 - How to link departments and employees using semantics.
 The model specifies the semantic relationships.
 The code to create triples is GENERATED when we transform the UML model to Entity Services!!
+- How to use code generated from the model to build the harmonization logic.
+Generated code includes: writer, headers, triples (discussed in previous bullet), and content.
+Generated content code of two parts: the conversion module to build the document itself (discussed above); and special code to set calculated fields defined in the model.

 For more on MarkLogic's Data Hub Framework (aka DHF), visit its GitHub page: <https://github.com/marklogic-community/marklogic-data-hub>.